 Wasabi commissioned independent agency Vanson Bourne to conduct primary market research into cloud storage.
-The study surveyed 1,600 IT decision makers who had at least some involvement in or responsibility for public cloud storage purchases in their organization.
+The study surveyed 1,600 IT decision makers, including 200 decision makers within Japan who had at least some involvement in or responsibility for public cloud storage purchases in their organization.
 The research took place in November and December 2024 and surveyed organizations with more than 100 employees across all public and private sectors.
-All interviews were conducted using a rigorous, multi-level screening process to ensure that only suitable candidates were given the opportunity to participate.
+All interviews were conducted using a rigorous multi-level screening process to ensure that only suitable candidates were given the opportunity to participate.